cs50nestm/web/plurality/README.md

 Complete the implementation of `plurality.py` in such a way that the program simulates a plurality vote election.

 * Complete the `vote` function.
-	* `vote` takes two arguments, `candidates`, the candidates dict, and `candidate`, representing the name of the candidate who was voted for.
+    * `vote` takes one argument, `candidate`, representing the name of the candidate who was voted for.
     * If there is a candidate with this name, update that candidate’s vote total to account for the new vote.
 The `vote` function in this case should return `True` to indicate a successful ballot.
     * If `candidate` does not match the name of any of the candidates in the election, no vote totals should change, and the vote function should return `False` to indicate an invalid ballot.
     * You may assume that no two candidates will have the same name.

 * Complete the `print_winner` function.
     * The function should print out the name of the candidate who received the most votes in the election, and then print a newline.
     * It is possible that the election could end in a tie if multiple candidates each have the maximum number of votes.
 In that case, you should output the names of each of the winning candidates, each on a separate line.

 You should not modify anything else in `plurality.py` other than the implementations of the `vote` and `print_winner` functions (and the inclusion of additional modules, if you’d like).